Zygmunt Miłoszewski: Critical reception

 Publishers Weekly (June 28, 2010) wrote about Miłoszewski's novel Entanglement and gave it a starred review: Miloszewski takes an engaging look at modern Polish society in this stellar first in a new series starring Warsaw prosecutor Teodor Szacki. (...)
 Szacki, who's undergoing a midlife crisis and has ambivalent feelings about his wife, considers an affair with journalist hoping to get exclusive details on his inquiry.
 Readers will want to see more of the complex, sympathetic Szacki.

 For "A Grain of Truth" Zygmunt Miloszewski got his next starred review in Publishers Weekly (11/19/2012): A smart plot, an engagingly acerbic lead, and a nuanced portrayal of 2009 Poland lift Miloszewski’s second mystery featuring Warsaw prosecutor Teodor Szacki (after "Entanglement").

 Film adaptations

 Studio Filmowe Zebra bought the rights to "Domofon", Miloszewski's first novel.

 The third Miłoszewski novel, Entanglement was adapted for the big screen by film director Jacek Bromski (Love in the Year of the Tiger).
 It was released in Poland on June 3, 2011.
 Producers (Juliusz Machulski and Wojciech Danowski) assembled a cast including Polish film stars Maja Ostaszewska (Katyń), Marek Bukowski (Nad rzeką, której nie ma), Andrzej Seweryn (Schindler's List), Piotr Adamczyk (Karol: A Man Who Became Pope) and Olgierd Łukaszewicz (Generał Nil).

 Entanglement was produced by Studio Filmowe Zebra with the support of the Polish Film Institute.
 The film was shot by cinematographer Marcin Koszałka (Rewers).

-"A Grain of Truth" is in production, and will be directed by director Borys Lankosz.
+A Grain of Truth was directed by Borys Lankosz and premiered nationally on January 30th, 2015.